fstreicher/folding-decorators/README.md

 * `folding-decorators.autoFold`:\
   Enable auto-folding on file open
 * `folding-decorators.decorators`:\
-  Choose to toggle all decorators, or just the ones defined by `folding-decorators.customRegex`
+  Choose to toggle all decorators, or just the ones defined by `folding-decorators.customSelector`
-* `folding-decorators.customRegex`:\
+* `folding-decorators.customSelector`:\
   Define a RegEx-like selector to only collapse certain decorators.
 * `folding-decorators.activationDelay`:\
   Set a delay for setting the folding ranges.